eberron94/BarkBot/README.md

 - `/defaultdest <platform>` - Toggle whether a platform is selected by default for new posts.
 - `/togglelinks` - Toggle whether Telegram channel posts automatically include links to the Bluesky/Tumblr cross-posts.

+### Using Zip Archives

+The **Zip** destination is a special feature designed for platforms that either don't have open APIs (like Instagram or TikTok) or aren't natively supported by the bot yet.

+When you select **Zip** as a destination and post, the bot will generate and send you a `.zip` document directly in your chat.
+This archive contains:
+- All of your high-quality media files (photos, videos, etc.).
+- A `post.txt` file containing your perfectly formatted caption, alt-text descriptions, and tags.

+**How to use:**
+1. Select the **Zip** option in your post's preview menu.
+2. Click **🚀 Post to Selected**.
+3. Download the generated `.zip` file sent by the bot and extract the contents to your phone or computer.
+4. Copy the text from `post.txt` and upload your media to any app you want!

 ---

 ## 📂 File Structure & State